benjminn/comvis-genre-classifier/README.md

 - CLIP has 3.5× more parameters (303M vs 86M) and uses additional augmentation — controlled comparison isolates architectural differences only partially
 - Multi-label genre annotation is inherently subjective

----

-## 📄 License

-MIT License — free to use for academic and research purposes.